 Future results will be driven by the outcome of the Company's investment strategy, which will in turn be influenced by the overall direction of equity markets.
-These returns are uncertain and are expected to vary significantly from year to year.
+These returns are uncertain and will vary from year to year.
 The key risk to market returns will be influenced by a range of factors that cannot be predicted with any certainty and include the outlook for growth, inflation, commodity prices, interest rates, general economic conditions, natural disasters and government regulation.
 Market risk is managed by periodically moving into and out of equity positions.